All images © Yashica

-I’m not saying digiFilm will go on to have the impact the iPad has.
-I’m arguing more the principle that a new idea that fits in between existing ones can work, even in the face of initial criticism or even misunderstanding of its merit.
+Of course digiFilm wasn’t going to have the impact the iPad has and I’m not suggesting anything of the sort.
+I’m saying more the principle that a new idea that fits in between existing ones can work, even in the face of initial criticism or even misunderstanding of its merit.

-The fact that what Yashica are doing is a new idea also appeals to me too.
+The fact that what Yashica did was a new idea appealed to me too.
 I generally think that doing something, so long as it doesn’t negatively affect anyone else, is better than not doing it.

-Trying something new is better than not trying it. digiFilm doesn’t hurt anyone who doesn’t use it, but it can bring joy to those who do.
+Trying something new is better than not trying it. digiFilm doesn’t hurt anyone who doesn’t want to use it, but it could have brought joy to those who do.